 When the baby is asleep, try to avoid talking about being a sibling and instead spend time with them, reading with them, playing with them, and so on.

-The greatest thing you can do at this point is to be calm and patient.
-Avoid penalizing your child for making mistakes since this will just increase their worry.
+The greatest thing you can do at this point of the learning process is to be calm and patient and use positive reinforcement.
+Avoid penalizing your child for making mistakes since this will just increase their worry and possibly lead to a power struggle.

-Instead, try not to make a big deal out of the accident while making a huge deal (in a good manner!) out of successfully using the potty.
+Instead, try not to make a big deal out of the occasional accidents while making a huge deal (in a good manner!) out of successfully using the potty.

 When an accident occurs, simply say, “Uh oh, let’s go on the potty,” and then leave it at that.